DocsaidLab/DocAligner/README.md

 - **Docpool**
    - [**Dataset**](./data/docpool/)
-   - We collected various text images from the internet for use in dynamic composite image technology as a training dataset.
+   - We collected various documents from the internet for use in dynamic composite image technology as a training dataset.

 ## Dataset Preprocessing